mache102/SlymeGPT/README.md

 The setup is complete.
 You can now use the module in your program by importing `from slyme import SlymeDriver`.
 For a demonstration, see `example.py`, a simple program which takes the user's inputs, forwards them to ChatGPT, and sends the responses back to the user.

+### Notes
+Please run the module with a **visible UI (not headless)**.
+The browser window will **automatically minimize** after a few seconds.
+*Attempting to run the module in headless mode or minimizing the browser window manually may result in issues (appears to be a Selenium/UC problem).*

 ## Functionalities
 Below is a code snippet which exhibits and explains each function that comes with the module:
 ```python